fabriziosposetti/books/README.md

 ## Description

 It is a demo application that retrieves different kind of books and show them in a list.
-Also you can navigate to the detail of each one
+Also you can navigate to the detail of each one, and you can aply filters to the list.